 - 1.57 Despite the uncertainties around future levels of Government funding and the impact from the Cost-of-Living crisis and the general economic position, the Council has been able to prepare a sound budget whilst maintaining services to residents.
 The budget will also provide a platform for Cotswold District to address future challenges. - 1.58 The budget has been prepared in accordance with the approved budget strategy.
-This includes the principle of maintaining the Council's general fund revenue risk-based balance at £1.760m and maintaining other usable reserves to mitigate risk and support improvement. - 1.59 The budget has been prepared in light of the Council Motion of 22 November 2023 on Council Finances. - 1.60 The motion included the following direction to frame the budget and MTFS: "This Council recognises that it cannot continue to use reserves to balance its revenue budget and therefore instructs the Deputy Leader and Deputy Chief Executive to prepare a budget and Medium Term Financial Strategy that puts funds back into the Financial Resilience Reserve in 2024/25 and 2025/26 by delivering operating surpluses in those years." - 1.61 The MTFS achieves this outcome with a surplus for 2024/25 and 2025/26.
-The Council will need to continue to take steps to manage and address the budget gap identified over the MTFS period. - 1.62 The Capital Programme includes planned expenditure £6.813m in 2024/25 with the Council needing to consider the outcome of due diligence work on other potential schemes before any further capital expenditure is committed.
+This includes the principle of maintaining the Council's general fund revenue risk-based balance at ± 1.760 m and maintaining other usable reserves to mitigate risk and support improvement. - 1.59 The budget has been prepared considering the Council Motion of 22 November 2023 on Council Finances. - 1.60 The motion included the following direction to frame the budget and MTFS: "This Council recognises that it cannot continue to use reserves to balance its revenue budget and therefore instructs the Deputy Leader and Deputy Chief Executive to prepare a budget and Medium-Term Financial Strategy that puts funds back into the Financial Resilience Reserve in 2024/25 and 2025/26 by delivering operating surpluses in those years." - 1.61 The MTFS achieves this outcome with a surplus for 2024/25 and 2025/26.
+The Council will need to continue to take steps to manage and address the budget gap identified over the MTFS period. - 1.62 The Capital Programme includes planned expenditure £6.813m in 2024/25 with the Council needing to consider the outcome of due diligence work on other potential schemes before any further capital expenditure is committed. - 1.63 The budget includes a recommendation to Council for the current Council Tax level to increase by £5 for a Band D property (from £148.93 per annum to £153.93) an increase of around 10p per week) in line with government assumptions within its settlement funding formula.

-- 1.64 The Cabinet Transform Working Group Council will need to further develop the approach to the Council's Savings Programme to address the budget gap identified over the MTFS period.
+- 1.64 The Cabinet Transform Working Group will need to further develop the approach to the Council's Savings Programme to address the budget gap identified over the MTFS period.
 This will need to include consideration of a service design framework for inclusion in the [Publica] Transition Plan to ensure service costs are contained within the financial envelope set out in the MTFS. - 1.65 The Council is required balance the budget one year from the next and must deliver an ongoing savings programme a robust, balanced, and proportionate plan of cost management and income generation opportunities to ensure the Council is able to achieve financial sustainability. - 1.66 Reserves continue to be held to support the implementation of key projects and to mitigate against the substantial increased risk the Council is facing.
 Reserves held to promote financial sustainability are forecast to be depleted during the MTFS period.
 Consideration should be given as part of the year-end procedures for 2023/24 as to their adequacy for future financial years given the current risks and uncertainties identified in this report.
 All reserves will be monitored and reported to Cabinet throughout 2024/25.